salesforcecli/plugin-lwc-test/messages/create.md

-# example
+# examples

+- Create a Lightning web component test file called myButton.test.js for the myButton component:

-$ <%= config.bin %> <%= command.id %> -f force-app/main/default/lwc/myButton/myButton.js
+  <%= config.bin %> <%= command.id %> --filef force-app/main/default/lwc/myButton/myButton.js

-# commandDescription
+# summary

-creates a Lightning web component test file with boilerplate code inside a **tests** directory.
+Create a Lightning web component test file.

-# longDescription
+# description

 Creates a **tests** directory in the specified directory.
 Creates a yourComponentName.test.js file with boilerplate code in the **tests** directory.

-# filepathFlagDescription

-path to Lightning web component .js file to create a test for

-# filepathFlagLongDescription
+# flags.file.summary

 Path to Lightning web component .js file to create a test for.